gaehlerm/SoftwareEngineering/README.md

 	return true
 ```

 Though the question is how to pass the `is_sleeping` and `is_eating` functions into the `can_fight` function.
 Anyway, we have seen some approaches how to deal with nested `if/else` clauses.
-There is frquently no perfect solution, but at least we can improve it compared to the initial code.
+There is frequently no perfect solution, but at least we can improve it compared to the initial code.

 ### Naming